FlaskSimpleAuth Documentation

 return f"Hello {user.firstname} {user.lastname}!", 200

-directive can also be defined as a dictionary
+The FSA_SPECIAL_PARAMETER directive can also be defined as a dictionary

 mapping types to their parameter value function.

-Python parameter names can be prepended with a _
+Python parameter names can be prepended with a _, which is ignored when

 translating HTTP parameters.
 This allows to use python keywords as parameter

-names, such as pass
+names, such as pass or def.

-@app.put("/user/<pass>", authorize="AUTH")
+@app.put("/user/<pass>", authz="AUTH")

 def put_user_pass(_pass: str, _def: str, _import: str):